duncanbradley/thesis/related_work.md

 The precision work speaks to our concern with (in)accuracy - that we might be misleading others, that others may mislead us, that charts may be weak and lack clarity.
 But there is so much more than simply extracting values wrong.

+Yuan et al. (2019) found that when graphs presented *multiple* values in equal set sizes (2v2, 6v6), this was no longer the case.
+Observers did not use the optimal cue, *position,* in their judgements of aligned bars, but *extent* (area/length).
+They also reported that when viewing bars graphs with unequal set sizes, observers are biased by the overall area covered.
+This means that the set with more values is typically seen as having a greater average value (signal size bias).
+Yuan et al.’s (2019) study explores perceptual proxies: features of a display used by the visual system to represent basic aspects of a dataset.
+Perceptual proxies provide shortcuts for decision-making by employing pattern-recognition processes instead of encoding exact values (Ondov et al., 2020).
+Their use illustrates that individuals do not necessarily engage with the aspects of a visualisation which are most relevant for their judgements, but draw on other aspects, which can sometimes lead them astray.

+Even when not misleading, certain charts can be considered be unhelpful.
+Nothelfer and Franconeri (2020) demonstrate that explicitly encoding differences between values (rather than plotting two values separately) can assist users in finding required information.
+This demonstrates employing design choices which emphasise relevant information facilitates communication.

+There is a fair amount of theory corresponding to how extract values, interpret pattern, but the last part, which is understanding that data in context, is pretty vague.
+The more abstract, the harder it is to study in a controlled manner.
+Psychophysics has a clear set of variables to control and manipulation.
+Building a theory of how information presented visually influences decision-making and interacts with prior beliefs, is challenging.
+Sensemaking attempts do this, often using qualitative methodology.

 # General Framing in Data Vis - Cognitive Bias

 Previously discussed work has been concerned with whether values are extracted precisely.
 But thisn’t isn’t the only way values can miselad.
 What other ways could we be mislead, not by imprecision (perceptual bias), but by cognitive bias.